endymion/BeachAnalytics/site/_posts/2020-04-29-more-us-deaths-to-covid-than-to-vietnam-war.md

 <!--more-->

 The scale of it is sobering.
 That's what the designers intended.
-"Fifty-eight thousand" is an abstraction, but the 58,320 names inscribed on the Vietnam Veterans Memorial in Washington DC are an overwhelming message about the cost of the war in Vietnam.
+"Fifty-eight thousand" is an abstraction, but the <mark>58,320 names</mark> inscribed on the Vietnam Veterans Memorial in Washington DC are an <mark>overwhelming message</mark> about the cost of the war in Vietnam.

 {% responsive_image path: images/posts/vietnam-memorial-3-16_9.jpg
   template: _includes/responsive-image-article-figure.html